Spartans remain perfect in 3-0 win over Eastern Michigan.

 MSU Women's Soccer home opener, a 2-1 victory over Fordham.

-Entering his 23rd season as head coach of the Michigan State women's soccer program in 2013, Tom Saxton has spent more than half of his life involved in Spartan soccer.
+Entering his 24th season as head coach of the Michigan State women's soccer program, Tom Saxton has spent more than half of his life involved in Spartan soccer.

 Heyboer and the 2011 team finished 14-6-1 on the season, and won a program-best seven Big Ten games on the year.
 In all, 21 players earned Academic All-Big Ten honors, while a school-record eight earned Big Ten Distinguished Scholar kudos for maintaining a 3.7 GPA in the 2011-12 school year.
 Three earned All-Big Ten distinction (Heyboer, Annie Steinlage, and Jordan Mueller),

-In total, Saxton has guided 219 players to Academic All-Big Ten honors - since women's soccer was incorporated into the Big Ten in 1994, the second-most of any school in the conference.
-He has also helped 34 players earn All-Big Ten honors, including MSU's first Conference Player of the Year, Karen Winslow in 1994, and 2008 Offensive Player of the Year, Heyboer.
+Spartan players have collected a total of 39 All-Big Ten honors, including MSU's first Conference Player of the Year, Karen Winslow in 1994, and 2008 Offensive Player of the Year, Heyboer.

 Heyboer joined Lauren Hill and Cara Freeman as repeat All-Big Ten honorees in 2009.
 Heyboer also repeated as an NSCAA All-America selection, earning third-team honors despite missing the final five games of the season with injury.